Perception Games and Privacy: Concluding Remarks

 Our modeling choices---that only perceptions matter, that the setting is static, and that privacy concerns are a direct argument of the utility function---are partially made for tractability, but additionally have some motivation in the context of privacy.
 Let us first pause to think about the nature of privacy concerns.
 What is it that individuals do not want others to know, and why?
 It seems that such concerns arise at three different levels: \begin{itemize} \item An embarrassment derived directly from others observing one's actions, even if that sheds no new light on how the individual is perceived.
 For example, privacy is important in public restrooms in many Western societies, and many people feel awkward if others watch them in the act. \footnote{Similarly, although it is commonly assumed that consumption of adult entertainment is very widely spread, most consumers would feel uncomfortable if observed in the act of consumption \citep[see][]{edelman2009markets}.} \item A concern about revealing private information that can lead others to have the upper hand in some future (specified or unspecified) interaction.
 For example, concealing one's juvenile crime record is important for securing the impartiality of future potential employers. \item A concern about inferences others might make about an individual by observing his actions.
 Such inferences might relate to various aspects of his personality, such as his attitude towards risk, altruism, consumption preferences, etc. For example, in certain countries, men, who might otherwise appreciate the comfort of a skirt, may not wear skirts in public due to concerns regarding what people would deduce about their masculinity. \footnote{Some argue that the fundamental concern that is captured by this argument is in fact a proxy for concerns that are related to future payoffs in some unknown future interaction.
 Hence, the distinction between this argument and the previous one may boil down to how carefully the individual models his future interactions.}

 \end{itemize}

 In the standard economic and game-theoretic modeling paradigm, these three levels of concern translate to: \begin{itemize} \item Disutility from others observing one's actions, which can be encoded into the utility function.
 This can be modeled in the context of a simple game with complete information. \item The strategic options available to others in the future due to finer information.
-This can be captured in a model of a repeated game \citep[as is][]{mailath2006repeated}. \item What others learn about one's type, which can be captured in a model of incomplete information. \end{itemize}
+This can be captured in a model of a repeated game \citep[as in][]{mailath2006repeated}. \item What others learn about one's type, which can be captured in a model of incomplete information. \end{itemize}

 In this paper we study how privacy concerns impact individuals' decisions.
 In particular, our work is motivated by the two last levels of concern mentioned above.
-Our utility function in a single shot game, which accounts for perceptions, can be thought of as a reduced form analysis of a repeated game whenever future interactions (future stage games) are ambiguous and will take different forms in difference circumstances.
+Our utility function in a single shot game, which accounts for perceptions, can be thought of as a reduced-form analysis of a repeated game whenever future interactions (future stage games) are ambiguous and will take different forms in different circumstances.
 In that case players have no clear structure of the repeated game and reduce the implications of choosing one action or another to its effect on the perception.
 Another interpretation of the model is in the context of the last level above.
-Thinking of our model in the context of the last level captures the abstract idea that privacy, interpreted as the lack of additional information on one's type, is intrinsically important to the DM.
+Thinking of our model in that context captures the abstract idea that privacy, interpreted as the lack of additional information on one's type, is intrinsically important to the DM.